thingsboard/thingsboard.github.io/docs/user-guide/install/edge/deb-installation.md

 {% include templates/install/ubuntu-java-install.md %}

 ### Step 2.
-Configure ThingsBoard Edge database
+Configure ThingsBoard Edge Database

-{% include templates/install/install-db.md %}
+**ThingsBoard Edge** supports **SQL** and **hybrid** database approaches.
+See the architecture [page](/docs/reference/#sql-vs-nosql-vs-hybrid-database-approach){: target="_blank"} for details.

 {% capture contenttogglespec %}
 PostgreSQL <small>(recommended for < 5K msg/sec)</small>%,%postgresql%,%templates/edge/install/ubuntu-db-postgresql.md%br%
-Hybrid <br>PostgreSQL+Cassandra<br><small>(recommended for > 5K msg/sec)</small>%,%hybrid%,%templates/install/ubuntu-db-hybrid.md{% endcapture %}
+Hybrid <br>PostgreSQL+Cassandra<br><small>(recommended for > 5K msg/sec)</small>%,%hybrid%,%templates/edge/install/ubuntu-db-hybrid.md{% endcapture %}

 {% include content-toggle.liquid content-toggle-id="ubuntuThingsboardDatabase" toggle-spec=contenttogglespec %}

 ### Step 3.
-Choose queue service
+Choose Queue Service

-**ThingsBoard Edge** is able to use different messaging systems/brokers for storing the messages and communication between ThingsBoard services.
-How to choose the right queue implementation?
+**ThingsBoard Edge** can use different messaging systems and brokers for storing messages and enabling communication between its services.
+Choose the appropriate queue implementation based on your specific business needs:

-* **In Memory** queue implementation is built-in and default.
-It is useful for development(PoC) environments and is not suitable for production deployments or any sort of cluster deployments.
+* **In Memory**: The built-in and default queue implementation.
+It is useful for development or proof-of-concept (PoC) environments, but is not recommended for production or any type of clustered deployments due to limited scalability.

-* **Kafka** is recommended for production deployments.
-This queue is used on the most of ThingsBoard production environments now.
+* **Kafka**: Recommended for production deployments.
+This queue is used in the most of ThingsBoard production environments now.
 It is useful for both on-prem and private cloud deployments.
-It is also useful if you like to stay independent from your cloud provider.
-However, some providers also have managed services for Kafka.
-See [AWS MSK](https://aws.amazon.com/msk/){: target="_blank"} for example.
+It is also useful if you want to stay independent of your cloud provider.
+However, some providers also offer managed services for Kafka.
+See for example [AWS MSK](https://aws.amazon.com/msk/){: target="_blank"}.

 {% capture contenttogglespecqueue %}
 In Memory <small>(built-in and default)</small>%,%inmemory%,%templates/install/queue-in-memory.md%br%
+Kafka <small>(recommended for on-prem, production installations)</small>%,%kafka%,%templates/edge/install/ubuntu-queue-kafka.md%br%
-Kafka <small>(recommended for on-prem, production installations)</small> %,%kafka%,%templates/install/ubuntu-queue-kafka.md{% endcapture %}
+Kafka in docker container <small>(recommended for on-prem, production installations)</small>%,%kafka-in-docker%,%templates/edge/install/ubuntu-queue-kafka-in-docker.md{% endcapture %}

 {% include content-toggle.liquid content-toggle-id="ubuntuThingsboardQueue" toggle-spec=contenttogglespecqueue %}

 ### Step 4.
-ThingsBoard Edge service installation
+ThingsBoard Edge Service Installation

-Download installation package.
+Download the installation package.

 ```bash
 wget https://github.com/thingsboard/thingsboard-edge/releases/download/{{ site.release.edge_tag }}/tb-edge-{{ site.release.edge_ver }}.deb